 Washing soda is a white, odorless powder that looks very similar to baking soda, though the texture is slightly grittier.
 Take care to store washing soda in a dry area because it absorbs moisture readily and will turn brick-hard when it does.

-Uses for Washing Soda
+Washing Soda Uses

 It also works its magic on hard-to-clean items like ovens, stovetops, and stoves; outdoor furniture; window blinds; and silver, copper, and gold items.
 It will even clean up grease and oil stains in the garage.
 You cover the stain with washing soda, sprinkle with water, and let stand overnight.
 The next day, scrub with a brush and hose off.